Satoyo08/seven_ATXRs/README.md

 ### Supplementary Figure 1

-The heatmaps were generated using deeptools as described in the above section for Figure 1
+The heatmaps were generated using deeptools as described in the above section for Figure 1.
+Codes for venn diagram and hypergeometric test are provided in Supplementary_Figure1.R

 ### Supplementary Figure 2
+Metaplots were generated using ngs.plot.r, and re-formatted in R by log-transforming the y-axis.
+The intermediate files (output datafile from ngs.plot.r) for metaplots can be found at data/RF_feature_metaplot

+### Supplementary Figure 3
 Full codes for training and visualization with links to the models and data can be found in Rscripts/Figure2.r

-### Supplementary Figure 3,4
+### Supplementary Figure 4,5,6

 Full codes for visualization and the links to the models can be found in Rscripts/Figure3.R

-### Supplementary Figure 5,6
+### Supplementary Figure 7,8

-Full codes for visualization and the links to the intermediate files can be found in Rscripts/Figure4_SFig_5_6.R
+Full codes for visualization and the links to the intermediate files can be found in Rscripts/Figure4_SFig_7_8.R

-### Supplementary Figure 7
+### Supplementary Figure 10

-Full codes for visualization and the links to the intermediate files can be found in Rscripts/Supplementary_Figure7.r
+Full codes for visualization and the links to the intermediate files can be found in Rscripts/Supplementary_Figure10.r

-### Supplementary Figure 8
+### Supplementary Figure 12

 See the Supplementary Methods and Splicing Analysis section above.

-### Supplementary Figure 9
+### Supplementary Figure 13

 See the Supplementary Methods and polyA-site detection section above.
-For b, Full codes for visualization and the links to the intermediate files can be found in Rscripts/Supplementary_Figure9.r
+For b, Full codes for visualization and the links to the intermediate files can be found in Rscripts/Supplementary_Figure13.r

-### Supplementary Figure 10

-See legend

-### Supplementary Figure 11
+### Supplementary Figure 15

 Full codes for visualization and the links to the intermediate files can be found in Rscripts/ATX345_GO.r